Girbons/comics-downloader/README.md

   -all
         Download all issues of the Comic or Comics -country string
-        Set the country to retrieve a manga, Used by MangaRock -daemon
+        Set the country to retrieve a manga, Used by MangaRock and MangaDex -daemon
         Run the download as daemon
   -format string